How to apply under the QLTS

-Barrister of Ireland should apply using the assessment table for EU applicants above.
+Barristers of Ireland should apply using the assessment table for EU applicants above.

 Solicitors admitted by the Law Society of Northern Ireland

-The SRA has determined that, of the outcomes tested prior to admission there are currently no areas of substantial difference between the law and practice of Northern Ireland and that of England and Wales.
+The SRA has determined that, of the outcomes tested prior to admission, there are currently no areas of substantial difference between the law and practice of Northern Ireland and that of England and Wales.
 Therefore lawyers who have passed a Qualifying Law Degree (QLD) and been admitted as a solicitor by the Law Society of Northern Ireland, do not need to pass any QLTS assessments.
 Solicitors who meet these criteria should contact us for an AD1 form.

 Barristers of Northern Ireland

-Barrister of Northern Ireland should apply using the assessment table for EU applicants above.
+Barristers of Northern Ireland should apply using the assessment table for EU applicants above.